Our Theological DNA

 The Hebrew Scriptures insist on the “Oneness” of God.
 However, following the life, death and resurrection of Jesus, the “Oneness” of God was redefined.
 The Early Church spoke of God the Father, the Lord Jesus, and the Holy Spirit in a way that described the Unity of God within a Community.
 We believe that God has always existed in a relationship of self-giving love, which the Church has described as “Perichoresis,” or holy dance.
 We believe God desires to include all of creation in this relationship of self-giving love.

 We believe that God created “ex amore,” or out of love.
-We believe that it is God’s nature to give and that gave us life, this world and the Sabbath in the stories of creation.
-We recognize the two stories of creation in Genesis as a poetic description of our origins.
+We recognize the two stories of creation in Genesis as poetic descriptions of our origins.
 God created a Temple and placed Images of Himself in that Temple.
 In keeping with ancient theology, God will one day come to live in that Temple with His creation.

 We believe that all human beings are created in God’s image and likeness (Identity) and are charged with stewardship of all that God made (Mission).